Australian frontier wars: Background and population

-The British colonisation of Australia commenced with the First Fleet in mid-January 1788 in the south-east in what is now the federal state of New South Wales.
-This process then continued into Tasmania and Victoria from 1803 onward.
+The British colonisation of Australia commenced when the First Fleet established a penal colony at Sydney Cove in January 1788.
+Colonisation spread to present-day Tasmania and Victoria from 1803 onward.
 Since then the population density of non-Indigenous people has remained highest in this region of the Australian continent.
 However, conflict with Aboriginal people was never as intense and bloody in the south-eastern colonies as in Queensland and the continent's northeast.
 More settlers, as well as Indigenous Australians, were killed on the Queensland frontier than in any other Australian colony.
 The reason is simple, and is reflected in all evidence and sources dealing with this subject: there were more Aboriginal people in Queensland.
 The territory of Queensland was the single most populated section of pre-contact Indigenous Australia, reflected not only in all pre-contact population estimates but also in the mapping of pre-contact Australia (see Horton's Map of Aboriginal Australia).

 The Indigenous population distribution illustrated below is based on two independent sources, firstly on two population estimates made by anthropologists and a social historian in 1930 and in 1988, and secondly on the basis of the distribution of known tribal land.

 All evidence suggests that the territory of Queensland had a pre-contact Indigenous population density more than double that of New South Wales, at least six times that of Victoria, and at least twenty times that of Tasmania.
 Equally, there are signs that the population density of Indigenous Australia was comparatively higher in the north-eastern sections of New South Wales, and along the northern coast from the Gulf of Carpentaria and westward including certain sections of the Northern Territory and Western Australia.